JeffVandrewJr/btcqbo/README.md

 Instructions assume that you are using the Dockerized BTCPay Server, which would be the case if you originally used the one-click install through LunaNode.

+You only need to do this once, as going forward the plugin should update automatically when you update BTCPay.

 1. Log into your LunaNode or other VPS via SSH.

 2. `$ sudo su -` THE TRAILING DASH IS CRITICALLY IMPORTANT.
 You may wipe your data if you do an install after running the command without the trailing dash.